How Product Attribute are Stored in Database

 Wondering how WooCommerce stores the product attributes information in the database?
 In this tutorial, I have taken a deep drive in WooComerce and database which will give you a brief idea of how product attribute are organized in WordPress Tables.

-Whenever I install any new plugin I have a great curiosity as for how they are storing data in the database, so I take a look in core files and study them.
-I’m playing with WooCommerce from a long time and gone through its table for the numerous number of time but didn’t think that there are developer/users who are looking for such kind of tutorial.
-So today I decided to put my Product Attribute knowledge into a single piece.
+Whenever I install any new plugin I have a great curiosity as to how they are storing data in the database, so I take a look at core files and study them.
+I've been playing with WooCommerce for a long time and have gone through its table numerous times but didn't think that there were developers/users who were looking for such kind of tutorial.
+So I decided to put my Product Attribute knowledge into a single piece today.

 A product attribute is a characteristic that defines a particular product and will affect a consumer’s purchase decision.
 WooCommerce uses the WordPress default tables to store the entire product attribute.